 Over time, your hot tub will have some wear and tear.
 But like many parts of a hot tub, a new cover isn’t cheap.
 So how long does a hot tub cover last?

-A hot tub cover will last between 5-7 years.
-Sun does the most damage to a hot tub cover, so cleaning and protecting yours periodically is key to extending the lifespan.
+A hot tub cover lasts between 5-7 years.
+Sun does the most damage to a hot tub cover, so cleaning and protecting it periodically is the key to extending the lifespan up to 10 years.
 Also, using a hot tub cover lifter can help prevent damage to the seams and foam core and can add up to 3 additional years.

 But those are just a few of the things that you can do to maximize the lifespan of your hot tub cover.